trillian/trillian/datasets/GALEX/GALEX Notes.md

 * direct imaging - all-sky survey covered 2/3 of the sky
 * spectroscopic (grism)

-Data was released in a series of "General Releases" (GR), as in GR2, GR3, etc.
+Data was released in a series of “General Releases” (GR), as in GR2, GR3, etc.